Fall 2022 MW 12:30-1:45 AM

 Physical Models of Living Systems, Philip Nelson, 1st edition (suggested)

-- Class Participation (10%): Students are to be expected to attend all classes and actively participate.
+- Class Participation (20%): Students are to be expected to attend all classes and actively participate.
 A significant amount of learning will come from the discussions in class.
 The instructor will note class participation and count it toward the final grade.
 Extensive use of mobile devices will result in losing credit for that day.
-Up to two absences will be excused without penalty, but more than two will result in an automatic zero in this category and a drop of one letter grade overall.
+Arriving more than 15 minutes late will result in losing credit for that day.
+Institute-approved absences will be excused.
+Classes will be simulcast and recorded using bluejeans.

-- Papers (10%): The ability to critically read and digest the scientific literature is a skill that has to be learned.
+- Papers + reading questions (15%): The ability to critically read and digest the scientific literature is a skill that has to be learned.
 Therefore, we will read a few biophysics papers and devote part of a class day to discussing each.
 Before we discuss them in class, you will write a one-page critique of the paper and turn it in at the beginning of class.
 The critiques will be scored as 1, 0.5 or 0.
 If your critique clearly demonstrates that you have read the paper, you will get a 1.
 If you copy abstract/summary or other parts of the paper, you will get a zero.
 If you have read the paper but completely missed the point, you will get a 0.5.
 Missing critique will be scored as zeros.
-No late critiques will be accepted.
+Additionally, you may also be asked to read some material before coming to class and answer a few questions ahead of time, which will be scored in a similar fashion.
+No late critiques nor answers to reading questions will be accepted.